Prakhar-002/LEETCODE/🍄 Daily Challenge 2025 🍳/🔬 Examine Thoroughly 🧬/08 Aug 🌸/31 - 08 - 2025 ---  37. Sudoku Solver ☃️ 🍁 🍰 🎲/README.md

 # Description 📜 ˋ°•\*⁀➷

 ### Write a program to solve a Sudoku puzzle by filling the empty cells.

+### A Sudoku solution must satisfy the rules:

+1. Each of the digits 1-9 must occur exactly once in each row.

+2. Each of the digits 1-9 must occur exactly once in each column.

-A Sudoku solution must satisfy the rules: each digit 1-9 must occur exactly once in each row, each column, and each of the 9 3x3 sub-boxes of the grid.
-The '.' character indicates empty cells.
+3. Each of the digits 1-9 must occur exactly once in each of the 9 3x3 sub-boxes of the grid.

+### The '.' character indicates empty cells.

 </br>